 Most vacations start out with a day where you treat yourself to some casual exploration, and even though I’ve lived here for my entire life, I can still spend a day rediscovering Gaylord.

-After my husband, Andy, and I strolled along Main Street, popping in and out of each shop and buying the cutest piece of art from Lady Latte, we stopped at the Iron Pig Smokehouse for my favorite summer beverage – strawberry “adult” lemonade.
-After cocktails, we wandered over to Alpine Tavern and enjoyed lunch on their spacious patio.
+After my husband, Andy, and I strolled along Main Street, popping in and out of each shop and buying the cutest piece of art from the Gaylord Area Council for the Arts building, we wandered over to Alpine Tavern and enjoyed lunch on their spacious patio.
 A mid-day, gourmet salad hit the spot and was ever-so refreshing!